 2. Obtain a license

 If the freelancer is not licensed to operate in the country, they should obtain a license with the permission of their employer.
-There are several free zones which offer freelancer licenses.
-The fees, modalities and the types of activities may differ from one place to another.
+There are several free zones that offer freelancer licenses.
+The fees, modalities, and types of activities may differ from one place to another.

 3. Register online